|Amnesia and Reincarnation|

 3. Causes of amnesia during the intermediate state

-Apart from the organic and functional factors that explain amnesia about previous lives, several traditions also mention specific factors that would occur in the state between death and reincarnation when the soul dwells in some other dimension.
+Apart from the organic and psychological factors that explain amnesia about previous lives, several traditions also mention specific factors that would occur in the state between death and reincarnation when the soul dwells in some other dimension.
 For example, according to ancient Greek mythology, the river Lethe would wash away all memory of earthly life (Bartelink, 1969).
 Similarly, other traditions for example talk about special types of food offered by spiritual beings that would induce amnesia but could also be refused.
 I do not claim that it is impossible that there are factors of this nature that might explain a part of the amnesia so common in many people.
-However, I do hold that for the time being we do not need any such exotic causal factors as long as we can explain amnesia by organic and functional causes alone.
+However, I do hold that for the time being we do not need any such exotic causal factors as long as we can explain amnesia by organic and psychogenic causes alone.
 This is simply a matter of theoretical parsimony, a virtue not to be underestimated in science.

 4. Consequences for our views on childhood

 The conception of the universality of reincarnation in principle leads us to regard all children, not just those who actively remember past lives, as reincarnated souls.
 Two aspects may be distinguished in this context.
 On one hand, the fact that adults temporarily lose the fullness of their memories, personality and skills, might fill one with horror and sadness.
 However, there obviously is a great consolation: Reincarnation implies survival of bodily death and, in this context, childhood is usually comparable to a succesful rehabilitation process.
-Parallel to neurological maturation, people can recover and even expand their psychological potentials of the previous life they had before their functional regression due to brain underdevelopment.
+Parallel to neurological maturation, people can recover and even expand their psychological potentials of the previous life they had before their psychological regression due to brain underdevelopment.
 On the other hand, we may also conceive the fact that we reincarnate as a kind of natural rejuvenation process.
 This positive notion implies that childhood is not only a period of limitation and of dependence on others, but often also a period of recovering strength, especially (I sadly should add) in the West.

 Thus, whereas reincarnation may at first seem a basically humiliating phenomenon, if we take a closer look, it usually is an interesting, moving and continuously recurrent stage within the enormous, constructive process of our personal evolution, in which nothing should be expected to get lost for ever.

 [Online addition February 2nd 2017: Note that I do not mean to say that reincarnation would have to go on for ever.
-In fact, I believe that at a certain point of personal evolution, reincarnation would not be necessary in anymore.
+In fact, I believe that at a certain point of personal evolution, reincarnation would not be necessary anymore.
 Childhood is therefore only a continuously recurrent stage for as long as reincarnation is necessary.]

 5. Amnesia is in itself dysfunctional